Welcome to the School of Philosophy St Albans

 An outline and expected next start date of each module are shown below (dates may change).

-Philosophy and Freedom (January 2025)
+Philosophy and Happiness (January 2026)

 What really is freedom?
 How is it gained and how is it lost?
 This is a subject of the greatest importance both at the philosophic and the practical levels.
 The course will include: